BerniceChua/phase-0/week-3/chrome-devtools/positioning-reflection.md

 wide.
 See screenshot):
 ![Chrome Dev Tools shows wide margin](imgs/chrome-dev-tool.png)

+The other nice thing about Chrome Dev Tools is that if I see a website with a really cool feature, and I want to know how they did that, I can just open Chrome Dev Tools to find out how they did it.

 **_How can you resize elements on the DOM using CSS?_**

 In CSS, the size of an element on the DOM can be changed by: